So, How Do I Improve My Search Engine Ranking SEO on a Budget?

 Easy to Use

-Make sure your content can be easily found, navigated around, and is laid out in a way that makes sense to your average visitor.
+Make sure they can easily find your content once on your website.
+Your visitors should easily find their way around.
+A well design website makes sense to your average visitor.
 Link within posts to related content for more information.

-Part of this topic is taken care of in the design of the site’s template or theme.
-Part of this is in terms of interlinking your posts, and planning out your information architecture.
+Some of this involves the design of the site’s template or theme.
+Part of this is to interlink your posts and planning out your information architecture.

 Again, the book Letting Go of the Words, Second Edition: Writing Web Content that Works is a great resource for this, as are the video courses on for SEO and Creating Content.